ashu-oo7/url-shortener/README.md

 # url-shortener
-gives a shortened url for a given url
+gives a shortened url for a given url and shows no of clicks on the site